Cognition: Classical computationalism

-The language of thought hypothesis is a version of classical computationalism arguing that thought happens through the medium of an internal linguistic system similar to natural languages, termed mentalese.
-It suggests that mental states like beliefs and desires are realized through mentalese sentences and that cognitive operations transform these sentences according to specific rules.
+The language of thought hypothesis is a version of classical computationalism arguing that thought happens through the medium of an internal linguistic system, termed mentalese, similar to natural languages such as English.
+According to this view, internal symbols and their combination into strings are like words and sentences composed according to the rules of grammar.
+The language of thought hypothesis suggests that mental states like beliefs and desires are realized as mentalese sentences and that cognitive operations manipulate these sentences according to specific rules to transform or extract information.

 Some symbol-based approaches use formal logic as a model of cognition.
-According to this view, representations have the form of statements, similar to declarative sentences.
+According to this view, internal representations have the form of statements, similar to declarative sentences.
 Computational processes are conceptualized as rules of inference, which take one or more sentences as input and produce a new sentence as output.
-For example, modus ponens is a rule of inference that, when applied to the premises "if it rains, then the ground is wet" and "it rains", results in the conclusion "the ground is wet".
+For example, modus ponens is a rule of inference that, when applied to the premises "if it rains, then the ground is wet" and "it rains", yields the conclusion "the ground is wet".

-Certain rule-based approaches interpret cognition as the application of if-then rules to generate new representations.
+A similar approach interprets cognition as the application of if–then rules to generate new representations.
 According to this outlook, a cognitive system is made up of many rules, each defined by one or more conditions together with an output procedure.
-If information stored in the working memory satisfies all the conditions of a rule then its output procedure is triggered and transfers a new representation to the working memory.
+If information stored in the working memory satisfies all the conditions of a rule, then its output procedure is triggered and transfers a new representation to the working memory.
 This change may, in turn, prompt the execution of another rule, leading to a dynamic sequence of operations that can solve complex computational tasks.
 The cognitive architecture Soar is an example of this approach.